 RELATED – DEALING WITH CONTROLLING FAMILY MEMBERS:

-RESOURCE for toxic relationships – www.leslievernick.com
+RESOURCE for toxic extended family relationships – www.leslievernick.com